AbrahamDarma/SQL/README.md

 # SQL
-This Repository hold the codes for all SQL related project
+This Repository hold all SQL related project
+Using Microsoft SQL Server